Permutation in String

 - Time Complexity:

-once, updating the frequency arrays in constant time. - Space Complexity:
+O(n)wherenis the length ofs2.
+We iterate overs2once, updating the frequency arrays in constant time. - Space Complexity:

-, as we are only using fixed-size arrays (size 26) to store the frequency counts of characters.
+O(1), as we are only using fixed-size arrays (size 26) to store the frequency counts of characters.

 This approach ensures that the solution is efficient even for larger inputs.